-Discharge data were collected to obtain baseline data to support proposed reservoir modeling plans of project engineers and to determine relative differences in discharge for comparisons of fisheries habitat in tributaries under study.
+Discharge data were collected to obtain baseline data for reservoir modelling and to determine relative differences in discharge for comparisons of fisheries habitat in tributaries under study.

 Monthly tributary discharges were measured with a Price AA flow meter when water velocities and depths permitted wading.
-Fog, Tsusena, Watana, Jay and Goose Creek discharges were measured in the tributary reach upstream of the mouth.
+Fog, Tsusena, Watana, Jay and Goose creek discharges were measured in the tributary reach upstream of the mouth.
 Discharge data in Deadman Creek were collected approximately three miles above the mouth because of hazardous sampling conditions in the lower reaches of the stream.
-Sampling sites were selected on the basis of channel morphology, substrate size, stream velocities and water depths.
+Sampling sites were selected on the basis of channel morphology, substrate size, stream velocities ard water depths.